 Eons after massive ice beds melted and long-necked creatures ceased to roam, Antoine de la Mothe Cadillac and comrades paddled their canoes onto the shores of le detroit (the strait).
 It was July 24, 1701.
 With the savvy French fur-trader Cadillac at the helm, the ambitious bunch cut down oak trees to build a fort, and a church they named St Anne’s.

-Take advantage of our new codeshare agreement with Delta and fast forward to modern-day Detroit, aka Motor City USA, Motown and The D – and experience a similar sense of exploration with the help of our beginner's guide to Detroit.
+Take advantage of our new route to Detroit, aka Motor City USA, Motown and The D – and experience a similar sense of exploration with the help of our beginner's guide.
 For starters, there’s the GM Renaissance Center.
 This global headquarters for General Motors touts seven interconnected skyscrapers, a 73-story hotel and plenty of spots to dine and shop.
 Rent bicycles, savour triple-scooped ice cream cones, and ride the carousel on the RiverWalk while waving to our Canadian friends to the south.
 Yes, a sliver of Detroit is the only place on USA soil north of Canada.

 The not-just-for-kids Belle Isle, a short trek from downtown, is America’s largest city-owned island park and a popular spot for picnickers and freighter-watching souls.
 With snippets of Windsor, Ontario on one side and The D’s skyline on the other, the almost 1,000-acre isle features a maritime museum, conservatory and golf course.
 Minutes from the island’s bridge, more than 250 independent merchants sell their wares at Eastern Market.